BinarySwami-10/PythonToolbox/ExamChotu/README.txt

 open page.html so that you will understand why. its the raw content of body tag.
 For more instruction see the code. documentation is done in comments.
+JUST run the examSolver.py file in CMD or powershell or BASH(linux).

 IMPORTANT REQUIREMENTS: